-2.4 Lecture No 4: Nature hazards - Floods
+2.4.
+Lecture 4: Nature hazards - Floods

-Lecturer: Valeriya Ovcharuk, Odesa State Environmental University, Ukraine

-According to the data of the European Environmental Agency between 1980 and 2020, weather and climate-related extremes accounted for around 80% of the total economic losses caused by natural hazards in the EEA Member States, amounting to EUR 487 billion.
+Lecturer: Valeriya Ovcharuk, Odesa State Environmental University (now Mechnikov's Odessa National University), Ukraine by natural hazards in the EEA Member States, amounting to EUR 487 billion.
 This is equivalent to EUR 11.9 billion per year.
 In the period of global and regional climate changes in almost all the regions of our planet, there is an increase in extreme natural phenomena, which include floods of different origins.
 In the last decades, according to the data of the Centre for Research on the Epidemiology of Disasters (CRED), in many countries of the world there has been a record-high number of natural disasters that affected about 2.7 billion people, that is a third of the world's population.